cybruGhost/kreatebackfix/README.md

 # 🎉 Kreate Backup Converter for Cubic Music / RiPlay / N-Zik 🎉

-does your App crash after uploading ur kreate backup
+does your App crash after uploading ur kreate backup?
 Convert your **Kreate backup** to a **Cubic Music / RiPlay / N-Zik** compatible format.
 It fixes malformed data and preserves your playlists.

 ---
 This is hosted on free vercel platform due to  server charges .
-ALL i care is thta it works and fixes a problem
+ALL i care is that it works and fixes a problem
 ## Features

 - **Browser only** — no data leaves your computer